rafalmas/gript/README.md

 ## Building your project

+The **default** task runs everything that is necessary to build application and then start the development server.
+Your source code (typescript, html, scss) will be watched for changes, and - if neccessary, compiled and injected into the `index.html`.
+So just by running

+    gulp

+you are ready to start using gulp for your project.

-The primary tasks imported from `gulpfile.js` in your project from the `gulp-angular-sass-appbuilder` package dependency are:
+The `gulpfile.js` from the `gulp-angular-sass-appbuilder` contains also these specific tasks:

 - **build** : builds the application for development
-- **dist** : builds the application for deployment
+- **dist** : builds the application for deployment.
+The application will be copied to `target/dist` directory.
+- **ts** : compiles your app typescript files
+- **partials** : compiles html partials into Angular cache javascript files
+- **styles** : compiles scss files
+- **inject** : injects bower dependencies, compiled partials, typescript and scss into your app's index.html
+- **lint** : runs [ESLint](http://www.eslint.org) on the scss, javascript and typescript source files
+- **test** : runs the unit tests through [Karma](http://karma-runner.github.io) - fails if no test are available
+- **clean** : deletes generated files ('target' directory - generated files and distribution package)
 - **watch** : watches the source code for changes and runs the relevant task(s) whenever something changes
 - **server** : starts a development server
-- **lint** : runs [ESLint](http://www.eslint.org) on the Angular JavaScript source
-- **test** : runs the unit tests through [Karma](http://karma-runner.github.io) - fails if no test are available
-- **clean** : deletes generated files
+- **server:dist** : starts a server using the deployment directory (`target/dist`)

-You can list the available tasks by running the command:
+You can list all of the available tasks by running the command:

     gulp --tasks

-The **default** task runs everything that is necessary to build, start the development server and watch the source code.
-So just by running

-    gulp

-you are ready to start using gulp for your project.

 ## External dependencies